How do you know that Dominion Fertility’s IVF lab is A+?

 One of the most important keys to success in any IVF cycle is the work that happens in the lab following the egg collection and fertilization.
 We are fortunate to have an outstanding IVF lab that contributes to our high success rates including a stunning 41 positive pregnancy tests in 49 frozen-thawed embryo transfers (FET) in January, 2019.

 Day 0 is the day of the egg collection.
 The actual egg retrieval procedure is done under light sedation in our Arlington office.
-In Natural Cycle IVF the vast majority of cycles result in just one mature follicle containing a mature egg.
-In stimulated IVF, we use fertility injections to stimulate extra follicles, usually end up with 10-18 eggs.
-Some women produce very few follicles [decreased ovarian reserve] and others produce many follicles [PCOS patients]).
+During IVF, we use fertility injections to stimulate extra follicles, usually ending up with 10-18 eggs.
+Some women produce very few follicles [decreased ovarian reserve], and others produce many follicles [PCOS patients].

 The eggs are fertilized on day 0.
-In most of our IVF cycles this is accomplished by injecting a single sperm into each egg using a thin glass needle.
-This process is called Intracytoplasmic Sperm Injection or ICSI, a safe procedure first described in 1998.
+In most of our IVF cycles, we utilize Intracytoplasmic Sperm Injection or ICSI which is a fertilization technique involving injecting a single sperm into each egg using a thin glass needle.

 On day 1, our excellent team of embryologists examines every egg retrieved the previous day to check for fertilization.
 Eggs that fertilize normally will possess 2 distinct circles located within the interior of the egg…one of these is the genetic material (pronucleus or PN) from the egg and the other pronucleus is from the sperm.
 We call this normally fertilized egg a 2 PN egg.